 Earning based approach to valuation uses the earnings or profits of the Company to drive the business valuation.
 The following two standard methods are used under-earning based valuation approach:

-Discounted earning method – It ignores the business’s future earnings to arrive at the business’s current value.
+Discounted earning method ignores the business’s future earnings to arrive at its current value.
 This method assumes that the Company’s value is derived from its earnings, which is a valid assumption but has some drawbacks.
 The Company’s profits may include certain accounting adjustments that may not reflect the valuation and should be excluded when using this method.
 Further, earning does not necessarily mean the cash flow or dividend from the business.
 Therefore the timing of the earnings may not be an accurate depiction of the cash flows derived from the Company.

 Cashflow Based Methods

 Under the cash flow method, the Company’s valuation is determined by discounting the business’s future cash flows.
 This method is mainly used in the most complex and large business valuations.
 However, predicting the future cash flow of a business is a difficult task and often requires several assumptions.
-The cash flow method uses sensitivity analysis to cater to a change in future cash flows’ variation.
+The cash flow method uses sensitivity analysis to cater to changes in future cash flow variation.
 E.g., the recoveries from customers are taken as 30 days, 45 days, and 60 days to see how the recoveries from the customer are impacting the business valuation.

 The valuation of a business is more of an art than a science, and often the methods or approaches discussed above are not the only solutions.
-Combining the above techniques is often used with many other qualitative factors, such as business synergy, culture, etc. These decisions are based on an all-inclusive view rather than a simple calculation.
+Combining the above techniques with many other qualitative factors, such as business synergy, culture, etc. These decisions are based on an all-inclusive view rather than a simple calculation.